401-advanced-javascript-felipe/lab-deployment/README.md

 #### Tests
 * How do you run tests?
+Travis
 * What assertions were made?
+Zero.
+For this assigment
 * What assertions need to be / should be made?
+Zero.
+For this assigment

 #### UML
 Link to an image of the UML for your application and response to events